enactjs/cli/template/README.md

 Runs the Enact configuration of Eslint on the project for syntax analysis.

-### `npm run test`, `npm run test-json`, and `npm run test-watch`
+### `npm run test` and `npm run test-watch`

 These tasks will execute all valid tests (files that end in `-specs.js`) that are within the project directory.
-The `test` is a standard execution pass, `test-json` uses a json reporter for output, and `test-watch` will set up a watcher to re-execute tests when files change.
+The `test` is a standard single execution pass, while `test-watch` will set up a watcher to re-execute tests when files change.

 ## Enact Build Options